 Guardiola utilises a near-identical system at City, so Arteta will likely follow suit here.
-He has previously rejected a move to Arsenal, saying he is “not in a hurry” to reach the limelight, but having gained vital knowledge from Guardiola in the North West, he may feel the time is now right to start his own managerial venture.
+He has previously rejected a move to Arsenal, and does not seem to be in a hurry to reach the limelight, but having gained vital knowledge from Guardiola in the North West, he may feel the time is now right to start his own managerial venture.

 5. Return of the King (Patrick Vieira)

 Odds of becoming next permanent Arsenal manager?
 20/1

 With almost 400 appearances, three league titles and three FA Cups under his belt as a player with Arsenal, few players could make as triumphant a return as Patrick Vieira.

 The domineering Frenchman has been cutting his managerial teeth over the past few years first in MLS with New York City FC, and now in his homeland with Nice.
 He has a career win percentage of 41.78% as a manager so far and although he initially expressed a desire to play attacking football when arriving at Nice, he’s shown that he’s far more adaptable than just throwing bodies forward.

 His NYCFC side scored 151 goals in 90 games but that was in a league known for its high-scoring games, with transfer rules which make it hard to build elite defences, with many clubs choosing to focus their star talent further up the pitch.
 As a result, NYCFC conceded 137 goals during that time.
 Vieira’s Nice team have scored only 53 goals in his 56 games so far, conceding 65.